 Our weekday schedule is busy like any other family, and some days I feel like I meet myself coming and going with no opportunity to sit down and have a proper breakfast or lunch.
-So I try to keep easy healthy foods on hand such as fresh fruit and vegetables, things I can grab quickly and nosh on or turn in smoothies.
+So I try to keep easy healthy foods on hand such as fresh fruit and vegetables, things I can grab quickly and nosh on or turn into smoothies.
 Smoothies are a standing favorite for our family, an easy way to eat healthy and help us feel like we are treating ourselves.
-The boys' favorite smoothie is mango, and avocado is one of my favorites, right up there with strawberry and blueberry.
+The boys' favorite is peach mango, and avocado smoothie is one of my favorites, right up there with strawberry and blueberry or mix of berries.

 My smoothie is a variation on the south east Asian avocado shake made with sweetened condensed milk, an addictive concoction.
 For an everyday smoothie I want something less sweet, so I use vanilla soy milk and skip the sugar, though you could add some during the blending if preferred.
 The texture is thick and rich and filling, and one smoothie will keep me going all morning.

-1 medium (about 8 ounces/230 g) ripe avocado (Skin should be dark and feel somewhat soft under pressure.)
+- 1 avocado (About 8 ounces/230 g.
+Skin should be dark and feel somewhat soft under pressure.)

-Scoop the avocado into the blender and pour in the milk, ice, and sugar (if desired).
+- Scoop the avocado into the blender and pour in the milk, ice, and stevia or sugar (if desired).
 Blend for about 20 seconds, until the avocado is pureed and thoroughly blended with the ice and milk.
 Pour into glasses and serve.

 - Add more soy milk as desired for a thinner consistency.

 - Use other types of milk, i.e. coconut or almond.